Nasser-Alkhulaifi/DFL/README.md

 # Decision-Focused Learning for Batteries Energy Efficiency

-Welcome to the repository for the **Energy Storage Forecasting and Optimisation: A Comprehensive Study of Decision-Focused Learning (DFL) Compared to Predict-Then-Optimise (PTO) Using Real-World Battery Data** paper.
+Welcome to the repository for the **Decision-Focused Learning Enhanced by Automated Feature Engineering for Energy Storage Optimisation** paper.
 This research explores the application of DFL vs. PTO to optimise battery charging strategies in residential settings, aiming to reduce energy costs and improve efficiency.

+This repository also hosts the **Supplementary Material** for the paper.